intel/ai-containers/workflows/README.md

 ## License

-View the [License](https://github.com/intel/ai-containers/blob/main/LICENSE) for the [Intel® AI Containers].
+View the [License](https://github.com/intel/ai-containers/blob/main/LICENSE) for the [AI Containers].

 The images below also contain other software which may be under other licenses (such as Pytorch*, Jupyter*, Bash, etc. from the base).